What is adrenal cancer?

-- excessive hair growth (pubic, underarm, and facial)
+- excessive pubic, underarm, and facial hair growth

-- enlarged penis
+- an enlarged penis

-- enlarged clitoris
+- an enlarged clitoris

 - large breasts in boys